Diceycle/Arknights-Material-Planner/README.md

 * Indicators can be switched between displaying the full amount that is needed ![The Indicator toggle in full state](/src/main/img/ui/total.png) and the amount that is still missing after subtracting current stock and crafting ![The Indicator toggle in missing state](/src/main/img/ui/missing.png).
-* A second page ![The button to toggle between the pages](/src/main/img/ui/arrow-down.png) is available for skill books, module components and experience cards and chips and LMD.
+* A second page ![The button to toggle between the pages](/src/main/img/ui/arrow-down.png) is available for skill books, module components, experience cards, chips and LMD.
 * **Hint**: There are `+` and `-` buttons, but you can also adjust the amount with the mouse wheel while hovering over a material.